Hot in Herne Hill

 I wished she’d stop saying that.
 Where was Half-life when you needed him?
 He would have happily led her by the hand to the nearest skip and indulged in some proper cock fucking-up.

-‘Let’s have a drink about it,’ I said.
+‘Let’s have a drink about it,’ I said, and we went inside.

 At the bar I wondered momentarily if she might be employed by the Half Moon as some sort of fluffer to take your mind off the prices.
 30 quid for four drinks?
 Christ.
 Back outside I handed Roxy her wine.